muchdogesec/siemrules/README.md

 ## Overview

-An API that takes a txt file containing threat intelligence and turns it into a detection rule.
+An API that takes a file containing threat intelligence and turns it into a detection rule.

-## The problem

-To illustrate the problem, lets walk through the current status quo process a human goes through when going from idea (threat TTP) to detection rule:

-1. read and understand threat, maybe from a blog, report or open-source detection content
-  * problem: reports on the same threat can come from multiple sources making it hard to manually collate all relevant intel
-2. understand what logs or security data can be used to detect this threat, for example CloudTrail logs in this case, then understand all the field names, field values, how they are structured, how your logging pipeline structures them, etc.
-  * problem: TTPs often span many logs making it hard to ensure your detection rule has full coverage
-3.  convert the logic in step 1 into a detection rule (SQL/SPL/KQL, whatever) to search logs identified at step 2
-  * problem: it can be hard to convert what has been read into a logical detection rule (in a detection language you may not be familiar with)
-4. modify the detection rule based on new intelligence as it is discovered
-  * problem: this is usually overlooked as people create and forget about rules in their detection tools

-## The solution

-Use the AI knowledge of threat intelligence, logs, and detection rules to create and keep them updated.

-SIEM Rules allows a user to enter some threat intelligence as a file to considered be turned into a detection.
+## How it works

 1. User uploads files (Selects products in their stack)
-2. File converted to markdown by [file2txt](https://github.com/muchdogesec/file2txt)
+2. The file is converted to txt (using [file2txt](https://github.com/muchdogesec/file2txt))
-3. Based on user inputs, AI prompts structured and sent
-4. Rules converted into STIX objects
+3. User inputs processed by [txt2detection](https://github.com/muchdogesec/txt2detection)
+4. Objects stored in ArangoDB using [stix2arango](https://github.com/muchdogesec/stix2arango)
-5. Rules searchable via API
+5. Objects exposed via API

-Steps 2-3 are all captured in a concept of Jobs.
+Step 2 to 4 are tracked in a concept of a Job.

-## AI Prompts

-1. Identify the key indicators or behaviors from the threat intelligence input provided
-2. Determine the relevant log sources and fields based on the types of products defined
-3. Write the query using the specified detection language
-4. Include appropriate filtering to reduce false positives
-5. Add comments to explain the logic of the detection
+## Storage of STIX objects in ArangoDB

+On build of the app, a database should created in arango_db called `stixify` with 2 collections called `siemrules_vertex_collection` / `siemrules_edge_collection`

 ## API